Skip to content

 UV Resistance

-High — 2.5% carbon black protects the entire wall thickness, not just the surfaceLower than LLDPE — due to tertiary hydrogen in the PP chain, it degrades faster at the same stabilization level.
+High — 2.5% carbon black protects the entire wall thickness, not just the surfaceLower than LLDPE — due to tertiary hydrogen in the PP chain, it degrades faster at the same stabilisation level.
 Typical outdoor lifespan — 2–4 years

 Suitability for Rotomolding